Focus on What Matters: Fisher-Guided Adaptive Multimodal Fusion for Vulnerability Detection: Introduction

-In this context, deep learning-based vulnerability detection has attracted considerable attention.
-In practical manual code reviews, security experts typically adopt a dual-track cognitive strategy \cite{munger2005poor}: on the one hand, they inspect the source code text to understand program semantics; on the other hand, for potential risk points such as pointer dereferences or memory allocations, they mentally simulate execution paths and trace how data propagates across variables and state transitions.
-Conceptually, this process is equivalent to traversing directed paths in a Code Property Graph (CPG) \cite{yamaguchi2014modeling}.
-A CPG is a composite graph structure that integrates the Abstract Syntax Tree (AST), the Control Flow Graph (CFG), and the Data Dependence Graph (DDG).
-This combination of semantic understanding and structural analysis is particularly effective for identifying logic vulnerabilities such as Use-After-Free and buffer overflow.
-Prior work has explored such multimodal analysis with deep learning, typically encoding Natural Code Sequences (NCS) using pretrained language models and processing CPGs with graph neural networks \cite{zhou2019devign,chakraborty2020deep}, and then fusing the two representations to improve detection performance \cite{zhou2019devign,liu2025vul}.
+In the practice of manual code review, security experts typically employ a dual-track cognitive strategy\cite{munger2005poor}: on one hand, they examine the source code text to grasp the program's semantic logic; on the other hand, for potential risk points such as pointer dereferences and memory allocations, experts mentally simulate the program's execution paths, tracking data transfers between variables and state transitions.
+This cognitive process is conceptually equivalent to performing directed path traversals in the topological structure of the Code Property Graph (CPG)\cite{yamaguchi2014modeling}.
+This method combining semantic understanding with structural analysis is particularly effective for identifying logical vulnerabilities such as use-after-free (UAF) or buffer overflows, which often cannot be reliably detected solely through local lexical patterns and instead require inference based on cross-statement structural relationships among variable definitions, resource releases, and subsequent accesses.
+Although pretrained language/code models have demonstrated strong capabilities in code understanding, they essentially apply attention to linear token sequences and cannot explicitly model topological structures of nonlinear sequences such as control-flow dependencies and cross-statement data propagation paths; such structures precisely constitute the core discriminative signals for the aforementioned logical vulnerabilities, indicating the irreplaceable role of graph structure modeling in vulnerability detection tasks.
+Recent multimodal methods therefore combine pretrained models for Natural Code Sequence (NCS) with graph neural networks over CPG to improve vulnerability detection\cite{zhou2019devign,chakraborty2020deep,liu2025vul}.

-Despite the theoretical advantages of multimodal fusion, existing methods face a clear phenomenon of diminishing returns in practice.
-Most studies combine NCS and CPG representations via simple feature concatenation, linear interpolation, or generic cross-attention mechanisms, implicitly relying on a strong assumption: introducing an additional modality necessarily yields effective information gain.
-However, this assumption does not always hold in the context of code data.
-On the one hand, modern pretrained models (e.g., CodeBERT and CodeT5) \cite{feng2020codebert,wang2021codet5} implicitly encode substantial syntactic and shallow structural information, resulting in redundancy and subspace overlap between NCS and CPG representations.
-On the other hand, there remains a substantial gap between the capability of current graph neural networks to extract informative features from CPGs and that of pretrained language models to model NCS.